Star Wars: Maul – Shadow Lord: Development

+Sam Witwer reprises his role as Maul from previous Star Wars media, and was consulted during production.

-During a panel celebrating the 20th anniversary of Lucasfilm Animation at Star Wars Celebration Japan in April 2025, Lucasfilm chief creative officer Dave Filoni and animation vice president Athena Portillo announced the studio's next animated series to be Star Wars: Maul – Shadow Lord, focused on the Star Wars character Maul.
+When Star Wars: The Bad Batch (2021–2024), a spin-off from the animated series Star Wars: The Clone Wars (2008–2020), came to an end, supervising director Brad Rau hinted that another continuation of the "Clone Wars universe" was in development.
+During a panel celebrating the 20th anniversary of Lucasfilm Animation at Star Wars Celebration Japan in April 2025, Lucasfilm chief creative officer Dave Filoni and animation vice president Athena Yvette Portillo announced the studio's next animated series to be Star Wars: Maul – Shadow Lord, focused on the Star Wars character Maul.
 Introduced in the film Star Wars: Episode I – The Phantom Menace (1999), Maul was originally portrayed physically by Ray Park and voiced by Peter Serafinowicz.
-The character was presumed dead until he was brought back in the animated series Star Wars: The Clone Wars (2008–2020) voiced by Sam Witwer, who reprised the role in the follow-up animated series Star Wars Rebels (2014–2018) and the live-action film Solo: A Star Wars Story (2018).
+The character was presumed dead until he was brought back in The Clone Wars voiced by Sam Witwer, who reprised the role in the follow-up animated series Star Wars Rebels (2014–2018) and the live-action film Solo: A Star Wars Story (2018).
 Witwer was confirmed to be returning for Maul – Shadow Lord during the Celebration panel.

-While working on the previous animated series, Witwer and Filoni discussed different ideas about Maul that Filoni felt would be better explored in his own project.
-Filoni began work on Maul – Shadow Lord after Lucasfilm Animation staff returned to work following the COVID-19 pandemic, with many creatives returning from the previous series including head writer Matt Michnovetz and supervising director Brad Rau.
-Witwer was brought onto the series a year before it was announced.
-He was more closely involved in development than with the previous series, having discussions about the character, reviewing scripts, and providing input on early animation.
-Rau, who was also the supervising director of Star Wars: The Bad Batch (2021–2024), previously hinted at the creation of another continuation of the "Clone Wars universe" when discussing the end of The Bad Batch in February 2024.
-Witwer described Rau as Filoni's "apprentice", and explained that Filoni created the series but he has more of an oversight role where he is only involved with day-to-day production at rare times.
+While working on the previous Star Wars animated series, Witwer and Filoni—the supervising director for The Clone Wars and the first two seasons of Rebels—discussed different ideas about Maul that Filoni felt would be better explored in his own project.
+Filoni began work on Maul – Shadow Lord after Lucasfilm Animation staff returned to work following the COVID-19 pandemic, and was joined by many creatives from the previous series including Rau as supervising director and Matt Michnovetz as head writer.
+Witwer was brought onto the series a year before it was announced, and was more closely involved in development than with the previous series, discussing the character, reviewing scripts, and providing input on early animation.
+Witwer described Rau as Filoni's "apprentice" and explained that Filoni created the series but had more of an oversight role where he would only be involved with day-to-day production at rare times.
+Filoni is credited as creator, co-developer with Michnovetz, and executive producer with Michnovetz, Rau, Portillo, Carrie Beck, and Josh Rimes.

+Ahead of the first season's premiere in April 2026, and soon after he was named co-CEO of Lucasfilm, Filoni said a second season was in development.